abreu4/The-Wing-Man/README.md

 # thewingman
-The wingman aspires to be an intelligent Tinder swiping helper
+The Wing Man aspires to be an intelligent Tinder swiping helper